gaheldev/Millisecond/DEVELOPMENT.md

     - [ ] in README + current version
     - [x] in app

+- [ ] use homemade dimmed for older gnome versions
 - [x] refresh diagnostic on fix
 - [x] refresh all button
 - [x] refresh diagnostics on refresh all